Azure AI Search client library for Python

-The Azure Cognitive Search service is well suited for the following application scenarios:
+Azure AI Search is well suited for the following application scenarios:

 • Consolidate varied content types into a single searchable index.
 To populate an index, you can push JSON documents that contain your content, or if your data is already in Azure, create an indexer to pull in data automatically.

-• Attach skillsets to an indexer to create searchable content from images and large text documents.
-A skillset leverages AI from Cognitive Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
+• Attach skillsets to an indexer to create searchable content from images and unstructured documents.
+A skillset leverages APIs from Azure AI Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
 You can also add custom skills to integrate external processing of your content during data ingestion.

-• In a search client application, implement query logic and user experiences similar to commercial web search engines.
+• In a search client application, implement query logic and user experiences similar to commercial web search engines and chat-style apps.

 Use the Azure.Search.Documents client library to:

-• Implement filtered queries for faceted navigation, geospatial search, or to narrow results based on filter criteria.
+• Implement filtered queries for metadata, geospatial search, faceted navigation, or to narrow results based on filter criteria.

 • Create and manage search indexes.